 - Problems achieving sexual climax – Although some short-term users report a more engaging sexual appetite, long-term use of crystal meth leads to the inability to achieve an erection or sexual climax.

 - “Meth mouth” – One of the hallmark symptoms of crystal meth addiction is the degradation of the teeth and gums.
 Meth mouth can spotted casually as the individual’s dental health falls into disrepair.

 - Mood swings – Individuals who use crystal meth are prone to violent mood swings, often moving for intense euphoria into depression or anger without warning.

 It is common for people to find themselves fighting a meth addiction unintentionally and feel the stigma associated with it.
 Although these dangers may be a turn-off to the drug, addiction is a complicated disease and difficult to fight alone, especially through willpower by itself.

 If you know someone who is suffering from crystal meth addiction, you do not have to take the journey to recovery on our own.
 Our knowledgeable and caring admissions coordinators want to help you.
-We can contact a drug treatment center in your area to look into providing a way for the individual to get the help they need.
 We can even check your insurance coverage for you, too.
-Please call our toll-free, 24 hour helpline today!
+Please call our toll-free, 24 hour helpline at 760-548-4032 today!